 When HRC members discussed the impacts, opportunities, and challenges of new and emerging digital technologies regarding the promotion and protection of human rights, at the 44th session, Ghana underscored the need for states to maintain and enforce individual rights and liberties when designing and deploying digital technologies for meeting public policy objectives.
 It also called on states to uphold international norms and principles in particular as they related to personal data protection and cybersecurity and invited countries to accede to key international instruments such as the Budapest and Malabo Conventions.
-The need for data governance rules was also highlighted: 'We need to consider putting in place data governance rules, ie, who owns the tons of data that we put online, how it is managed and used, who shares the benefits and of the monetisation and application of this data'.
-Morocco spoke about the implications that new technologies could have at economic, cultural, and political levels, and highlighted the importance of ensuring that policymakers properly understand these technologies and their implications.
+The need for data governance rules was also highlighted: 'We need to consider putting in place data governance rules, ie, who owns the tons of data that we put online, how it is managed and used, who shares the benefits and of the monetisation and application of this data'.161 Morocco spoke about the implications that new technologies could have at economic, cultural, and political levels, and highlighted the importance of ensuring that policymakers properly understand these technologies and their implications.

 Nigeria and Tunisia (in a joint statement with Brazil and Sweden) called on states to respect all human rights online and offline, to enhance access to open, free and secure ICTs, and refrain from internet shutdowns and online surveillance and censorship measures.
-In a statement issued by the Non-Aligned Movement, African nations and their partners underlined the need to bridge digital divides, called for an end to the use of ICTs in contradiction with the norms and principles of international law ('including those related to sovereignty, sovereign equality, and

-Remarks by Ms Ursula Owusu-Ekuful, Minister for Communications of Ghana during the Panel Discussion on the impacts, opportunities and challenges of new and emerging digital technologies with regard to the promotion and protection of human rights, HRC 44th session, 8 July 2022. https://hrcmeetings.ohchr.org/HRCSessions/RegularSessions/44session/Pages/Statements.aspx?SessionId=35&MeetingDate=08/07/2020%2000%3a00%3a00 territorial integrity of the UN member states'), and noted the 'importance of international and multistakeholder cooperation in order to bridge the digital divides, benefit from opportunities and address the challenges arising from the rapid technological change which affects states in different ways due to their national realities, capacities and levels of development'.145
+In a statement issued by the Non-Aligned Movement, African nations and their partners underlined the need to bridge digital divides, called for an end to the use of ICTs in contradiction with the norms and principles of international law ('including those related to sovereignty, sovereign equality, and territorial integrity of the UN member states'), and noted the 'importance of international and multistakeholder cooperation in order to bridge the digital divides, benefit from opportunities and address the challenges arising from the rapid technological change which affects states in different ways due to their national realities, capacities and levels of development'.
+162